10 Marketing Rules these 10 Entrepreneurs Swear By

 My company doesn’t engage in market analysis, focus groups or fancy research; rather, my personal desires and frustrations have instigated every single product we’ve ever made.
-For example, I love my Big Ass tuna salad but cringe every time I have to apply commercial mayonnaise made with refined vegetable oils like canola.
+For example, I love tuna salad but cringe every time I’ve needed to apply commercial mayonnaise made with refined vegetable oils like canola.
 (This was the impetus for creating our Primal Kitchen mayo and salad dressings.)

 We prioritize designing an outstanding product, then aspire to create a market by explaining its health benefits.
 For example, detailing the antioxidant, immune-boosting benefits of avocado oil (the base for our mayonnaise and dressings) versus the health hazards of consuming mainstream products containing refined high polyunsaturated vegetable oils.